future-proof-iot/RIOT/README.md

 implementations and integrated with mainstream RIOT, which we forked in this repository.
 The focus of this fork of RIOT (based on [Release 2020.10](https://github.com/RIOT-OS/RIOT/releases/tag/2020.10)) is to :

-- highlight our **on-going contributions upstream to RIOT** master branch: hundreds of commits since the beginning of H2020 Sparta including, but not limited to, SUIT-compliant secure OS software update support, and support for secure 6TiSCH networking.
+- highlight some of **our on-going contributions upstream to RIOT** master branch: hundreds of commits since the beginning of H2020 Sparta including, but not limited to, SUIT-compliant secure OS software update support, and support for secure 6TiSCH networking.
 - offer a sneak peek at **complementary security mechanisms we developed** but that are not (yet) integrated in RIOT master branch, and how this platform is used in the context of Sparta, e.g. a prototype of minimal virtual machines for software module hosting and isolation with rBPF.